composer22/chattypantz/README.md

 Additional objectives:

-* Only one connection per nickname allowed per chat room
+* Only one connection per nickname allowed per chat room.
-* When the server runs out of memory it shouldn't crash and instead start disconnecting clients to release system resources.
-* The server should provide an idle timeout option.
+* The server should provide an idle timeout setting.
 If a user doesn't interact withing n-seconds, the user should be automatically disconnected.
+* The server should provide a parameter to limit connections and number of rooms.
+* Alive and statistics should be provided by http:// API endpoints.
 * Chat history for each room should be stored in a file for each chat.
 When the user logs in to a room, the history should be provided to the client.
 A max history option should be provided.

 For TODOs, please see TODO.md